telefonicaid/fiware-glancesync/doc/installation_manual.rst

 Installation
 ------------

-At the moment, Glancesync is designed to run in the glance server of the master region, because it reads the images content directly from disk.
-This will be fixed in a feature version.
+At the moment, Glancesync is designed to run in the glance server of the master region, because it reads the images that are stored directly in the filesystem.
+This will be fixed in a future version.

 It's not necessary to install the software, after unzipping the package or running 'git clone' the tool is ready to work.